 On a Pole With Another Flag

-When flying your organization, state or city flag from the same pole as the U.S. flag, Old Glory should always be at the top of the pole, in a position of honor.
+When the American flag is on the same pole as an organization, state or city flag, the U.S. flag is always be at the top of the pole, in a position of honor.

 Against a Wall or in a Window

-When displayed either horizontally or vertically, the union or blue field, should be to the observer's left.
+When displayed either horizontally or vertically, the union or blue field should be to the observer's left, like this:

 With the Flags of Other Nations

 Each flag should be the same size and displayed at the same height.
 It is inappropriate to display one country's flag above another.

 The U.S. flag should be placed in a position of honor, which is the extreme left from the most common viewing point.

 When the U.S. flag is displayed on a staff situated on a platform or stage with a speaker, the flag should be to the speaker's right.
 Additional flag sets should be display to the right of the American flag from the most common viewing point.

 If it is displayed flat or hung vertically, it should be positioned above and behind the speaker with additional flags to the right from the most common viewing point.